TeamPandory/pandorytool/README.md

 ## Use *with Windows machine:

 1. Format a USB stick, exfat unit size 32kb
-2. Prepare a ROM directory on your hard drive, and distribute your roms accordingly: *The archive will have all folders ready*
+2. Prepare a ROM directory on your hard drive, and distribute your roms accordingly:

   Folder name						Required filetype
 	dreamcast						CDI